 Blue Hen Guard Devon Saddler Named Colonial Athletic Association Men’s Basketball Player of the Week

-RICHMOND, Va. -- University of Delaware junior guard Devon Saddler was named the Colonial Athletic Association Player of the Week on Monday following three outstanding performances against top caliber competition last week.
+RICHMOND, Va. -- University of Delaware junior guard Devon Saddler was named the Colonial Athletic Association Men’s Basketball Player of the Week on Monday following a pair of outstanding performances during two key Blue Hens’ conference victories.